Blog Home / Knowledge / The Global Shift Towards Mandatory Climate-Related Reporting

 Key Developments in Canada:

-• The CSA requires companies to disclose climate risks, opportunities, and emissions data.
+• Disclosure Requirement: The CSA guidance requires companies to disclose climate risks, opportunities, and emissions data.
+The requirements emphasize the four TCFD pillars: Governance, Strategy, Risk Management, and Metrics/Targets.

-• Canada’s initiatives are part of its broader commitment to achieve net-zero emissions by 2050.
+• Net-Zero Alignment: Canada’s initiatives are part of its broader commitment to achieve net-zero emissions by 2050, aiming to align corporate disclosures with national climate strategy.

-• Financial institutions play a pivotal role in financing the transition to a sustainable economy.
+• Financial Sector Role: Financial institutions are highlighted as playing a pivotal role in financing the transition to a sustainable economy.
+Disclosures ensure that climate risks and opportunities are integrated into lending and investment decisions.

 7. Australia: Moving Towards Mandatory Disclosures